October 28, 2025

 International Postal Service via La Poste

-If your state requires postal mail ballot return, you can use international mail from the French Postal Service (La Poste).
+If your state requires postal mail ballot return, you can use international mail via the French Postal Service (La Poste).
 As of August 2025, you CANNOT use La Poste machines in the post office to buy the postage.
+(We confirmed this is still the situation as of January 2026.)

 We do not recommend spending the extra money for a tracking number when sending the envelope – it’s better to confirm receipt by looking on your state’s website, or looking up your local election officer's contact details here (see below).

-• Do not send it with a signature required (lettre recommandée): Local Elections Officers will not sign for it.
+• Do not send it with a signature required (lettre recommandée): Local election officers will not sign for it.

 Courier Service: